 Date - 25 July 2019

-In a first for the region, Southern Queensland Rural Health (SQRH), The University of Queensland (UQ) and the University of Southern Queensland (USQ) combined to bring a specialised speech pathology clinic to Toowoomba for Charleville district primary school students with reading and writing difficulties.
+In a first for the region, Southern Queensland Rural Health (SQRH), The University of Queensland (UQ) and the University of Southern Queensland (UniSQ) combined to bring a specialised speech pathology clinic to Toowoomba for Charleville district primary school students with reading and writing difficulties.

 SQRH Director Associate Professor Geoff Argus said the Phonological Awareness for Literary (PAL) clinic had previously been offered to rural and remote primary school students and held in Brisbane.